57 Best Places to Register for Wedding Gifts

 Bonus perks: Zola has a button you can install in your browser to let you add items from anywhere, so if there’s a boutique in your hometown that you really love that doesn’t offer a registry service, Zola has you covered.

-Where to start: Start your registry online or using the Zola app.
+Where to start: Start your registry online at Zola.com.

 Department Store Registries